KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-2g-Deception and Disruption.md

 	- Monitor the Internet to see who posts it
 - Many other honeytoken examples
 	- Database records, browser cookies, web page pixels
+- A unique identifier that is designed to track attackers